PcFerreira/Useful-Links/README.md

 #### CSS
 - [Flexbox Froggy](https://flexboxfroggy.com/) - Game where you help Froggy and friends by writing CSS code.
 - [Grid Garden](https://cssgridgarden.com/) - Game where you write CSS code to grow your carrot garden.
+- [Web.Dev - One line layouts](https://web.dev/one-line-layouts/) - Ten modern layouts in one line of CSS

 #### Diagrams
 - [Diagrams](https://app.diagrams.net/) - Flowchart Maker and Online Diagram Software.